 If you have comparable coverage under a parent's insurance plan or other major medical insurance plan; you can waive the student health plan.
 Note: You cannot waive the student health insurance plan with Mass Health Limited, Health Safety Net or Children's Medical Security Plan.

-Students who have comparable coverage, may select to waive the university student health insurance plan by going online to SiS after receiving their university bill.
+Students who have comparable coverage, may select to waive the university student health insurance plan.
 The tentative date for Fall 2018 student billing is July 24.
 The waiver option will end on October 12, 2018 for the fall semester; and March 8, 2019 for the spring semester.
+Information on waiving or enrolling in the university health plan may be found at Student Financial Services - The Solution Center.

 NEW: Beginning summer 2017 students with MassHealth will be required to enroll in School Health Insurance at no additional cost.